-Don’t get me wrong – western North Dakota is breathtakingly beautiful, and there is a lot to see.
+Western North Dakota is breathtakingly beautiful and offers a lot to see and do.
 Both the north and south units of Theodore Roosevelt National Park are popular, and the Bully Pulpit Golf Course – one of America’s 100 Greatest Public Golf Courses according to Golf Digest, the Cowboy Hall of Fame, and the famous Medora Musical are all here.

 Theodore Roosevelt National Park

-The other access point to the south unit of the park is at the Painted Canyon Visitor Center.
+You an also access the south unit of the Park at the Painted Canyon Visitor Center.
 From the Interstate, this looks like a glorified rest area, but take Exit 32 for one of the best views in the area!
-We even spotted a lone bison, which was just a hint of things to come.

-It was an excellent reminder of why you’d never want to startle bison.
-Whenever we hike with the dogs in places where there are bison (like Custer State Park in South Dakota), we always put bear bells on Ty and Buster, so we don’t have to worry about surprising one of these big beasts.
+Whenever hiking with dogs in places where there are bison (like Custer State Park in South Dakota), consider putting bear bells on your furry pals.
+Then you won’t have to worry about surprising one of these big beasts.

-As the bison had settled back to grazing, we proceeded to enjoy the views of the Little Missouri River from the bluffs high above.
+Some of the best views in the north unit are of the Little Missouri River from the bluffs high above.
+(Even if it’s raining.)